phptuts/basketballapp/README.md

 ## Challenge 53

 Create a create component for showing the individual games.
 I am going to keep it simple.
 Feel free to make this challenge yours.

+## Challenge 54

+Create a game search bar that will have the type filter and search filter.
+Use the loader and useSearchParams to get the new page.